einaros/http-tunnel/README.md

 ## Installation

-`npm install http-tunnel`
+`npm install -g http-tunnel`

 ## Testing through public server

-`./http-tunnel.js --server pub.2x.io -d -s`
+`http-tunnel.js --server pub.2x.io -d -s`

 This will serve the current directory (the -s argument), along with a directory index (the -d argument).

-`./http-tunnel.js --server pub.2x.io -d -s -i myhost`
+`http-tunnel.js --server pub.2x.io -d -s -i myhost`

 This will serve the current directory (the -s argument), along with a directory index (the -d argument), and also attempt to host it at the myhost prefix.
 In case of the example, that would be myhost.pub.2x.io, should that be currently available.